 Rhodes College is pleased to make available five $10,000 merit fellowships to first-year entering students who participate in Jewish life in their communities across the United States.
-Eligible students must apply for admission to Rhodes for the Fall 2020 semester, be offered admission, and choose to enroll at Rhodes.
+Eligible students must apply for admission to Rhodes for the Fall 2023 semester, be offered admission, and choose to enroll at Rhodes.
 Fellowship applications will be reviewed by Jewish Community Partners (JCP) of Memphis and JCP will recommend applicants to Rhodes based on their participation in Jewish life and service and based on the responses to an essay prompt.
-A cover letter, a resume, and a 500-word essay will be required for the JCP recommendation.
+A resume and a 500-word essay will be required for the JCP recommendation.
 The essay prompt can be found below.

 Recommended students will be considered for admission and fellowship to Rhodes on a competitive basis.
 Students winning fellowship recognition will receive a Jewish Community Fellowship from Rhodes of $10,000 renewable for up to three years.

 Competitive students may receive an academic scholarship in a larger amount.
 In that case, the scholarship and fellowship may not be combined and the larger of the two will be awarded.
 However, students will still receive the other benefits of being named a Rhodes Jewish Community Fellow.